tstachlewski/reinventrepo/instructions/phase2/README.md

 > Hint: Getting behind?
 No worries, we've got you covered!
 When the time is up speakers will provide the password to the `translate_lambda_function.zip` file with a ready solution and will show how to apply it to unblock next steps.

+## Testing
-To test this part of implementation, open `babel-fish.html` web app, record yourself or upload audio file and verify in the S3 bucket if a `txt` file with translation result is created.
+To test this part of implementation, open web app, record yourself or upload audio file and verify in the S3 bucket if a `txt` file with translation result is created.

 **Once you're finished with this phase please wait for speakers to present the next one before moving forward.**